Psychological Development & Life Cycle

 Aging

 Clinicians, erroneously assuming that older people are no longer sexual, may avoid sexual history questions.
-This avoidance in older GLB individuals may leave significant gaps in the clinician's knowledge of the patient's life.
-Although problems with sexual functioning may emerge related to age in GLB individuals, most (as most heterosexual seniors) continue to have sexual desire and activity.
+This avoidance in older LGBT individuals may leave significant gaps in the clinician's knowledge of the patient's life.
+Although problems with sexual functioning may emerge related to age in GLBT individuals, most (as most heterosexual seniors) continue to have sexual desire and activity.
 For lesbians, greater sexual satisfaction may occur at older ages related to decreased shame about sexual orientation and increased comfort with body image.
 Some older gay men may express concerns about diminished sexual functioning such as sexual stamina, arousal, and ability to reach orgasm.
-Their concerns may be heightened by the experience of finding themelves less sexual desirable, especially if the older gay man's connection with the gay community has mostly been in sexualized venues such as cruising areas or gay pick-up bars.
-It is important to address and assess isolation in LGB seniors because it may have significant effects on physical and mental health.
+Their concerns may be heightened by the experience of finding themselves less sexual desirable, especially if the older gay man's connection with the gay community has mostly been in sexualized venues such as cruising areas or gay pick-up bars.
+It is important to address and assess isolation in LGBT seniors because it may have significant effects on physical and mental health.

 Further reading